alexmacarthur/macarthur-me-gatsby/src/posts/blog-for-your-own-sake.md

 ### You’ll become your own resource.

 It’s startling how often I find myself facing a problem, only to remember that I’ve already solved & written about something similar in the past.
-And sometimes, the old post that helps me out has only a thread of overlap.
+And sometimes, the old post that helps me out has only a thin thread of overlap.
 When you write, you become a resource for your future self.
 It’ll save you time (pulling up your own blog post is a lot quicker than a fresh Google search), you’ll get all the credit (instead of some Stack Overflow post), and it’ll make all that writing feel even more worthwhile.

 ### You’ll look alive.